 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Badass Decay: Kate's arguably suffering this in the current run following the Annual.
 Ever since she went solo, she's had trouble not getting beat up during fights.
 Somewhat justified by the fact this is the first time she's gone solo and is now in a fragile place, she's trying out a new thing, and so far her fights have been her running into the fight unprepared and/or caught off-guard.
 Then there's the fact that each of the people she's been beaten up by were in league with Madame Masque, when most of her experience with mooks have been the highly untrained tracksuit bros.

-Broken Base: While generally well-received at first, his ongoing has resulted in a four-way split.
-There's people who've grown tired of Clint and are only reading for Kate's current solo chapters, another who're the opposite and dislike her for hogging the spotlight, then there's those who like both and, in spite of the series flaws, are enjoying the current comics, and then those who dislike everything or at least enough to drop it.
+Broken Base: While generally well-received at first, his ongoing has resulted in a split.
+There's people who've grown tired of Clint and are only reading for Kate's current solo chapters, another who're the opposite and dislike her for hogging the spotlight, then there's those who like both and think the arguments are stupid.

 Ensemble Darkhorse: Lucky, or Pizza Dog, as everyone calls him.
 In fact, issue #11 of the current series is told from his perspective as he tries to solve a murder on his own.